Anyone who googles where to go and what to see in Kuala Lumpur ends up landing on a list with Petaling Street on it. It’s a bright,...

 Yum, yum, and double YUM!!!!
 What a lunch!
 As you’ll see I not only had a rockin’ time with friends old and new … I also dug into a brand new burger that was invented for Merdeka 2017 … and damn is it tasty!
 I was invited by my friend Razif Hashim to try this new deconstructed char kuey teow burger that has been created to combat the crazy nasi lemak burger 😉 Read More

 I’ve been an expat most of my adult life, moving from country to country and along life’s path as it opened up to me.
-However, until this year I never identified as a Digital Nomad.
+However, until this year I never identified as a Digital Nomad or being Location Independent.
 Pretty much because I wasn’t, even though most people in my life saw me that way.
 I’m a Californian and have worked in digital comms in Spain, India, China, Hong Kong, and Malaysia for local start-ups.
 Never on assignment as a foreign worker for a large company and rarely working freelance.
 So sure, the past couple of decades I’ve lived a nomadic existence but I wasn’t location-independent.
 Read More

 Kuala Lumpur Street Food knocked my socks off at lunch today with GOOEY YUMMY Moist Cake, check it out 🙂 Read More